 My journey to spending a day in Oak Ridge, Tennessee began in the least likely of places—Target.
 Now, while Target isn’t that much of a stranger to starting fires—say, like a downward spiral into Debt-town or I-Really-Don’t-Needsville—this is one I surely didn’t see coming.

-It all started with a trip to Target for… probably something I desperately needed like tampons or cat litter or a gold-trimmed dinosaur lamp.
-So, naturally, I walked out with a book on “the untold story of the women who helped win World War II.”
+It all started with a trip to Target for… probably something I desperately needed like cat litter or a gold-trimmed dinosaur lamp.
+So naturally I walked out with a book on “the untold story of the women who helped win World War II.”
 I regret nothing.

 That book was The Girls of Atomic City and it explains, in depth, how a full-scale city was built from complete and utter Appalachian scratch and staffed by tens of thousands of women who (in a roundabout way) unknowingly built the world’s first atomic bomb—yeah, the one dropped on Hiroshima that helped end WWII.
 And that city was Oak Ridge, Tennessee.

 Who knew!?
 Seriously, who?
 Because I’ve lived in Tennessee most of my life, went to college a mere 20 minutes from Oak Ridge, and never heard of it until that fateful day at Target when I probably also walked out with a matching set of T-Rex salt and pepper shakers.
 I regret nothing.

 So yes, Oak Ridge, Tennessee was, for the majority of World War II, a secret city.
 No one knew its purpose, if they even knew of its existence.
 None of the 75,000 resident employees knew what they were working on—only what their particular duties were.
 No one on the outside knew what was happening beyond the trees and the guard gates.
 And no one could have predicted the monumental effect this tiny, unassuming, secret town would have on the entire world and the future of humanity. nbd